9 Logistic Regression*

 9.1 Introduction

-Logistic regression contains the word regression, but it is actually a probabilistic statistical classification model to predict a binary outcome (a probability) given a set of features.
+Logistic regression contains the word regression, but it is actually a probabilistic, statistical classification model to predict the probability \(p\) of a binary outcome given a set of features.
 It is a very powerful model that can be fit very quickly.
 It is one of the first classification models you should try on new data.

-Logistic regression can be thought of as a linear regression with the log odds ratio (logit) of the binary outcome as the dependent variable:
+Logistic regression is a generalized linear model with the logit as the link function and a binomial error model.
+It can be thought of as a linear regression with the log odds ratio (logit) of the binary outcome as the dependent variable:

 logit <- function(p) log(p/(1-p))